Add Sitecore Content Editor ribbon button to show page components

 $device = Get-LayoutDevice -Default $renderings = Get-Rendering -Item $SitecoreContextItem -Device $device -FinalLayout $data = @() foreach ($rendering in $renderings) { if ($rendering.ItemID -ne $null) { $renderingItem = $null $datasourcePath = $null $datasourceId = $null $renderingPath = $null $renderingId = $null $renderingItem = Get-Item master: -ID $rendering.ItemID -ErrorAction Ignore if ($renderingItem -ne $null) { $datasource = $null if (![String]::IsNullOrEmpty($rendering.Datasource)) { $guid = [System.Guid]::empty if ([System.Guid]::TryParse($rendering.Datasource,[System.Management.Automation.PSReference]$guid)) { $datasource = Get-Item -Path ("master:\" + $rendering.Datasource) } else { $datasource = $SitecoreContextItem.Axes.SelectSingleItem($rendering.Datasource) } $datasourcePath = $datasource.Paths.FullPath $datasourceId = $datasource.ID.ToString() } $renderingId = $renderingItem.ID.ToString() $renderingPath = $renderingItem.Paths.FullPath } $data += @{ Rendering = "<a href='/sitecore/shell/Applications/Content%20Editor.aspx?fo=$renderingId'>$renderingPath</a>" Placeholder = $rendering.Placeholder DatasourcePath = "<a href='/sitecore/shell/Applications/Content%20Editor.aspx?fo=$datasourceId'>$datasourcePath</a>" } } } $data | Show-ListView -Property ` @{Label="Rendering"; Expression={$_.Rendering} }, @{Label="Placeholder"; Expression={$_.Placeholder} }, @{Label="Datasource"; Expression={$_.DatasourcePath} } Close-Window

 Switch back to the Sitecore Content Editor and select any item with a layout.
-On the PRESENTATION
+On the PRESENTATION ribbon, you should now see a new button called Renderings.
+Click on it and you will see a list like this one:

-columns contain links which you can open in a new browser tab to deep link directly to that item in the Sitecore Content Editor.
+Both Rendering and Datasource columns contain links which you can open in a new browser tab to deep link directly to that item in the Sitecore Content Editor.

-by giving users quick access to all components, placeholders, and datasources, with deep links to relevant items.
+To summarize, the custom ribbon button I’ve added enhances the Sitecore Content Editor by giving users quick access to all components, placeholders, and datasources, with deep links to relevant items.
 This solution, implemented with Sitecore PowerShell Extensions, makes the content management process easier.